 The fee to complete your fingerprinting services is $39.50.

 Completing and turning in your fingerprints will begin the background check process.
-The Colorado Real Estate Commission will review any findings in your background report to ensure your eligibility.
+The Colorado Division of Real Estate will review any findings in your background report to ensure your eligibility.
 During this process, they may reach out to you to provide additional information or documentation to clear up any findings.

 For those who have criminal offenses or judgments against them, there’s a possibility that you may not be eligible for a real estate license in Colorado.
 If this is the case, you can access the Preliminary Advisory Opinion application online.
 Use this application to obtain an opinion regarding the potential effect that previous conduct, criminal convictions, or actions against a professional license may have on a formal application for licensure.
 To access the PAO application form, select “Create/Continue Application for NEW License.”
 You should then select the “Preliminary Advisory Opinion” application group and the “REB” application type.